-- 1. Corrective Measures Study (CMS) Workplan - a.
-The Permittee shall prepare and submit a CMS Workplan for those units requiring a CMS (in accordance with Condition V.F.3.c) within ninety (90) days of notification by the Department that a CMS is required.
+- 1. Corrective Measures Study (CMS) workplan - a.
+The permittee shall prepare and submit a CMS Workplan for those units requiring a CMS within ninety (90) calendar days of notification by the Department that a CMS is required.
 This CMS Workplan shall be developed to meet the requirements of Condition V.H.1.b. - b.
 The CMS Workplan shall meet the requirements of Appendix F. The CMS Workplan shall include schedules of implementation and completion of specific actions necessary to complete a CMS.
-The Permittee must provide sufficient justification and/or documentation for any unit identified in accordance with Condition V.H.1.a. which is deleted from the CMS Workplan.
+The permittee must provide sufficient justification and/or documentation for any unit identified in accordance with Condition V.H.1.a. which is deleted from the CMS Workplan.
 Such deletion of a unit is subject to the approval of the Department.
 The CMS shall be conducted in accordance with the approved CMS Workplan.
-The Permittee shall provide sufficient written justification for any omissions or deviations from the minimum requirements of Appendix F. Such omissions or deviations are subject to the approval of the Department.
+The permittee shall provide sufficient written justification for any omissions or deviations from the minimum requirements of Appendix F. Such omissions or deviations are subject to the approval of the Department.
 The scope of the CMS Workplan shall include all investigations necessary to ensure compliance with 3005(c)(3), 40 CFR 264.101, 264.552 as adopted in 15A NCAC 13A .0109, and 270.32(b)(2) as adopted in 15A NCAC 13A .0113.
-The Permittee shall implement corrective actions beyond the facility boundary as set forth in Condition V.A.3. - c.
+The permittee shall implement corrective actions beyond the facility boundary as set forth in Condition V.A.5.

+c.
 The Department shall either approve or disapprove, in writing, the CMS plan.
-If the Department disapproves the CMS Workplan, the Department shall either (1) notify the Permittee in writing of the CMS Workplan's deficiencies and specify a due date for submittal of a revised CMS Workplan, (2) revise the CMS Workplan and notify the Permittee of the revisions, or (3) conditionally approve the CMS Workplan and notify the Permittee of the conditions.
-This modified CMS Workplan becomes the approved CMS Workplan. - 2.
-Corrective Measures Study Implementation
+If the Department disapproves the CMS Workplan, the Department shall either (1) notify the permittee in writing of the CMS Workplan's deficiencies and specify a due date for submittal of a revised CMS Workplan, (2) revise the CMS Workplan and notify the permittee of the revisions, or (3) conditionally approve the CMS Workplan and notify the permittee of the conditions.
+This modified CMS Workplan becomes the approved CMS Workplan.

+2. Corrective Measures Study Implementation

-The Permittee shall begin to implement the Corrective Measures Study according to the schedules specified in the CMS Workplan, no later than fifteen (15) days after the Permittee has received written approval from the Department for the CMS Workplan.
+The permittee shall begin to implement the Corrective Measures Study according to the schedules specified in the CMS Workplan, no later than fifteen (15) calendar days after the permittee has received written approval from the Department for the CMS Workplan.
 The CMS shall be conducted in accordance with the approved CMS Workplan approved in accordance with Condition V.H.1.c.